rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 The largest part (87.5%) of ranking criteria significance is allocated to the performance evaluations concerning the *Teaching*, *Research* and *Citations*.
 The small remaining part (12.5%) goes to *International outlook* and *Industry income*.

-In order, now, to rank the Universities based on these five performance criteria, the THE authors, first, replace the performance grade obtained by each University with their corresponding **quantile** observed in the cumulative distribution of the grades obtained by all the surveyed institutions [39]_.
+In order, now, to rank the Universities based on these five performance criteria, the THE authors, first, replace the performance grade obtained per criterion by each University with their corresponding **quantile** observed in the *cumulative distribution* of the grades obtained by all the surveyed institutions [39]_.
 The actual rank is eventually determined by an overall score computed as a **weighted average** of the respective five criteria quantiles (see :numref:`thecsScores` Lines 1-10).

 .. code-block:: pycon
    :name: thecsScores